Billy Beane: Draft and minor leagues

 The New York Mets, who had the first overall selection of the 1980 Major League Baseball draft, liked Beane's talent and considered choosing him with the first pick.
-Because many teams believed he would attend Stanford and not sign with a professional team, Beane fell to the 23rd pick, where he was taken by the Mets, who had two other first round picks that year, allowing them to risk Beane not signing.
-After visiting the Mets clubhouse, Beane decided to sign with the Mets for a signing bonus.
+Because many teams believed he would attend Stanford and not sign with a professional team, Beane fell to the 23rd pick, where he was taken by the Mets, who had two other first-round picks that year, allowing them to risk Beane not signing.
+After visiting the Mets clubhouse, Beane decided to sign with the team for a signing bonus.
 Beane called his decision to sign with the Mets instead of going to Stanford as the "only decision he would ever make in his life about money."

-Believing Beane to be a more refined player than their top first round pick, Darryl Strawberry, the Mets assigned Strawberry to play rookie ball with other high school draftees while Beane was assigned to the Little Falls Mets of the Class A New York–Penn League, with players drafted out of college.
+Believing Beane to be a more refined player than their top first-round pick, Darryl Strawberry, the Mets assigned Strawberry to play rookie ball with other high school draftees while Beane was assigned to the Little Falls Mets of the Class A New York–Penn League, with players drafted out of college.
 Beane struggled in his first season, batting .210.
 He was unable to make the adjustments necessary when playing tougher competition.
 The Mets promoted Beane to the Lynchburg Mets of the Class A-Advanced Carolina League in 1981.
 After a solid season, he was promoted to the Jackson Mets of the Class AA Texas League in 1982.
 While Strawberry was the league's most valuable player, Beane batted .220.
 Beane began questioning himself, while his new roommate, Lenny Dykstra, succeeded with unwavering confidence and superior mental focus.